media2x/rife-ncnn-vulkan-python/README.md

 ## Downloads

-Linux/Windos/Mac X86_64 build releases are available now.
-However, for Linux you may need to compile it yourself if you are using python version other than 3.8 .
-(The compiled python C extension library is bound to python version now)
+Linux/Windos/Mac X86_64 build releases are available now. **However, for Linux (Like Ubuntu 18.04) with an older GLIBC (version < 2.29), you may try to use the ubuntu-1804 release or just compile it on your own.**

 ## Build